alexenferman/zte_achill_reocvery-ramdisk-dump/README.md

 # zte_achill_reocvery-ramdisk-dump
 Ramdisk Recovery Dump of ZTE Avid Plus.
 Used for development purposes.
-TWRP coming soon.